Please Log in or Register

 British completes 600 mph ejection tests for F-35

 A British industry team led by British Aerospace Electronic Systems has completed the final tests on the ejection or escape system for all variants of the F-35 Lightning II combat aircraft.
 The system has been certified as safe for flight after a series of rigorous tests.
-The escape system, used in emergency ...
+The escape system, used in emergency situations, ensures pilots can eject safely and will be fitted to all 3000+ F-35 aircraft which will be flown ...

 Category: F-35 Lightning II